Teach Spectacular Science Home

 Why This Lab is a Must-Have:

-Versatile & Adaptable – Ideal for middle and high school Earth science classes.
+• Flexible for middle school and high school Earth science with natural differentiation built in

 Required Materials:

-Transform your classroom into a fossil excavation site and let students dig into the past with the Index Fossils Lab!
+Turn your classroom into a real fossil excavation site and let students uncover Earth’s past the way scientists actually do it.

 Grade Levels: 8th – 12th